armgong/rjulia/README.md

 Install
 -------------

-1. Install julia v0.3 or the current master branch; v0.2 does not have an embedded API.
+1. Install julia v0.3 or the current master branch; v0.2 does not have an embedded API; R version >=3.1.0.
 2. Compile Rjulia.
 This requires you to set the environment variable JULIA\_SRC.
 A typical Julia install directory should look like: